 How do I know if I've successfully enabled non-privileged mode?

-The installer prints a message at the end of Dynatrace OneAgent installation.
-Depending on the kernel version and its support for ambient capabilities, you will read one of the following messages:
+The installer prints a message at the end of OneAgent installation.
+Depending on the kernel version and its support for ambient capabilities, you will see one of the following messages:

 To learn more about Linux capabilities, refer to Linux man pages and chapter 39 of "The Linux Programming Interface."